zesty-io/zestyio-atom/README.md

 	"token": "ACCESS_TOKEN_FROM_ZESTY_IO"
 }
 ```

+INSTANCE_ZUID_TO_CONNECT_TO can be found in accounts.zesty.io, when looking into your instance settings.

 This information can be accessed from the Zesty.io Manager Code Editor tab.
 From inside that tab, there is a link in the object helper tray labeled "external editing".
 Click that tray option for this file.